BillSchofield/JavaScript-the-Good-Parts/README.md

 ## Jasmine Unit Tests
+This is a good intro & reference: http://jasmine.github.io/2.0/introduction.html

 ## What does the template code give you

-HTML5 Boilerplate is a simple example of Test Driven game-like behavior implemented in Javascript using a functional object creation model (as described in 'Javascript: the Good Parts, Chapter 5).
+HTML5 Boilerplate is a simple example of Test Driven game-like behavior implemented in Javascript using a functional object creation pattern (as described in 'Javascript: the Good Parts, Chapter 5).

 The sample contains examples of: